KentaItakura/Crack-detection-using-one-class-SVM/README.md

 # Crack detection using one-class SVM

 This demo shows how to detect the crack images using one-class SVM.
-In anomaly detection, normal images can be obtained a lot while the anomaly images are not frequenctly obtained; we cannot get sufficient number of training image of the anomaly data.
+In anomaly detection, normal images can be obtained a lot, while the anomaly images are not frequenctly obtained; we cannot get sufficient number of training image of the anomaly data.
 In that case, a classifier was trained only with normal images and the anomaly images are detected when the pattern is different from the one it has learnt.

 ![image_0.png](README_images/image_0.png)